 Methodology & reading guide

 This page is the long-form reading guide for the simulator.
-It explains — in calm, descriptive language — what the simulation does, why it does it, and where its limits are.
+It explains in calm, descriptive language what the simulation does, why it does it, and where its limits are.
 If something is unclear in the lab, the answer is most likely here.

 1. What the simulation is

 A model.
 More precisely: an agent-based model with around 2 000 synthetic profiles meeting on a virtual dating marketplace.
-You take the architect perspective — you are not on the app yourself, you set the rules.
+You take the architect perspective.
+You are not on the app yourself; you set the rules.
 Sliders on the left control selectivity, gender ratio, and population size.
 One click swaps the recommendation algorithm.
 You can toggle dark patterns taken from real platform practice.
 The right pane shows in real time what your changes do.

 Everything runs in your browser.
 No server, no telemetry of your slider moves, no storage beyond theme and language preference.
 Closing the tab wipes the simulation.
 Shared seeds in URLs reproduce the same run on another visit.